North Buxton: History

-In the nineteenth century, the community operated three schools; the former slaves placed emphasis on education and literacy for adults and children as the key to progress.
-Its education was considered so superior that nearby whites sent their children to attend these schools.
+In the nineteenth century, the community operated three schools; the former enslaved people placed emphasis on education and literacy for adults and children as the key to progress.
+Its education was considered so good that nearby white people sent their children to attend these schools.
 Over time, descendants have moved from these rural communities to cities for urban opportunities, and the population has declined.